Celebrating 125 Years of Publishing

 This chapter and the next one consider direct negotiations over nuclear weapons and the strategic interplay around the peninsula in two distinct phases.
-The two administrations of George W. Bush correspond to the rise and fall of the Six-Party Talks process, initiated in 2003 following the onset of the second nuclear crisis and ultimately breaking down in the last year of the second Bush term in 2008.
-We address that history, showing that, while there is some evidence of financial sanctions "working," they did so only in the context of wider inducements.
+The two administrations of George W. Bush correspond to the rise and fall of the Six Party Talks process, initiated in 2003 following the onset of the second nuclear crisis and ultimately breaking down in the last year of the second Bush term in 2008; we address that history in this chapter.
+We show that while there is some evidence of financial sanctions "working," they did so only in the context of wider inducements.

-In the second period (2009–2014), formal negotiations were in abeyance but the six parties nonetheless engaged in an intricate set of strategic interactions in which sanctions and inducements continued to play a significant role.
-By coincidence, this period largely corresponds with the two administrations of Barack Obama, which we review here.
-During this second period, multilateral sanctions deepened in the wake of further missile tests and three additional nuclear tests in May 2009, February 2013, and January 2016, but with little effect on reopening negotiations.
+In the second period (2009-2014), formal negotiations were in abeyance but the six parties nonetheless engaged in an intricate set of strategic interactions in which sanctions and inducements continued to play a significant role.
+By coincidence, this period largely corresponds with the two administrations of Barack Obama; we review this period in Chapter Seven.
+During this second period, multilateral sanctions deepened in the wake of further missile tests and three additional nuclear tests in May 2009, February 2013, and January 2016 but with little effect on reopening negotiations.

-This chapter looks back at our findings, measuring them against some of the analytic expectations established in our introduction in Chapter 1.
-It then asks two speculative questions.
+This chapter looks back at our findings, measuring them against some of the analytic expectations established in the Introduction.
+It then asks two more speculative questions.
 First, what if North Korea were to change?
 How might that affect the conclusions drawn here?
 Particular consideration is given to economic reform processes.
 Second, what if the major parties undertook different strategies with respect to North Korea?
-These questions permit us to engage in some comparisons with other relevant cases, most notably Iran, and to consider a new spate of diplomatic initiatives—including both sanctions and proposals for engagement—introduced in the wake of the fourth nuclear test in early 2016.
+These questions permit us to engage in some comparisons with other relevant cases, most notably Iran, and to consider how a new spate of diplomatic initiatives—including both sanctions and proposals for engagement—that were introduced in the wake of the fourth nuclear test in early 2016.